abhinav429/Golf-webpage/README.md

 # Golfers Oasis
 The frontend of a golf website.
-Used html, css and javascript
+Used html, css and javascript.